ElSnoMan/scripting-to-framework/tau-docs/Chapter6/ch6_outline.md

 4. Let's go back to our Card.cs class and add the `Id` and `Icon` properties
 5. The awesome thing is that now we have a list of all the cards that are in the game!
 We don't have to store this ourselves if we don't want to.

-Having this is obviously helpful, but we want to leverage it in our Framework so our tests can use it too.

 ## Calling a REST endpoint from our Framework
+We want to leverage that endpoint it in our Framework so our tests can use that list of cards.
+We'll be creating an ApiCardService for this.

 1. `PackSharp: Add Package` to install `RestSharp` and `Newtonsoft.Json`into our Framework project
 2. In Framework.Services, we'll make a new class called ApiCardService.cs
 3. We want it to implement our ICardService as well.
 We don't have a way to get a single card from the API yet, so let's leave the NotImplementedException() for now.